-Find a house, make an offer, put it under contract, find a buyer, assign the contract and collect your fee!
+Find a house, make an offer, put it under contract, find a cash buyer, assign the contract and collect your fee!
 As you become more experienced with the process.
-You may even establish your own website and consistent advertising that will result in sellers bringing their deals to YOU.
+You may even establish your own real estate investor website and consistent advertising that will result in sellers bringing their deals to YOU.

 The South Texas Wholesaler

 J.R.
 Medrano is a real estate investor who specializes in wholesaling inherited homes.
 He has been wholesaling real estate in the Corpus Christi, TX area for the past 6 years.
 If you would like some honest advise about wholesaling houses.
 Feel free to contact him at anytime.